Where can I buy a fishing ticket?

 The management of the Visitor Centre was taken over by Biddulph Town Council in August 2020, with plans to refurbish and provide a base for a local business.

-The Country Park was purchased by Staffordshire Moorlands District Council (SMDC) in 1988 and remains under their control.
-SMDC permit Biddulph Town Council to sell up to 11 tickets for a day – the remaining 11 fishing points are retained by Angling Club members.
+The site is managed by Staffordshire Wildlife Trust.
+Biddulph Town Council is permitted to sell up to 11 tickets for a day – the remaining 11 fishing points are retained by Angling Club members.